harvard-dce/mh-opsworks/README.md

 ## Notes

+## NFS storage options

+The default `cluster_config.json` assumes you're using NFS storage provided by the "Storage" layer.
+If you use the default opsworks-managed storage, `mh-opsworks` will create an NFS server on the single ec2 instance defined in the "Storage" layer and connect the Admin, Engage, and Worker nodes to it via autofs / automount and the `mh-opsworks-recipes::nfs-client` chef recipe.

+If you'd like to use NFS storage provided by some other service - [zadara storage](http://www.zadarastorage.com), for instance, please see "README.zadara.md".

 ## Layer instance start order

 The "Storage" and "MySQL db" layers are started before all others.
 Once those